prevuelta/jekyll-mustache/README.md

 setupPage(
-	[ // This is ana array of views.
+	[ // This is an array of views.
 		{
-			"template" : "message", // Mustache template used "data": {
+			"view" : "message", // Mustache template used "model": {
 				"message" : "Hello World!" // All your data goodness }
 		}